Edyta Bartosiewicz: Solo career

-In January 2001 the song "The Tale" appeared on the subsequent volume of the "Fridays for fives" medley by Radio ZET.
+In January 2001 the song "The Tale" appeared on the subsequent volume of the Fridays for fives medley by Radio ZET.
 The song became a hit.
 The beginning of 2001 also brought changes to Edyta's group: drummer Krzysztof Poliński was replaced by Przemek Momot, who had worked with, among others, Kasia Nosowska, Robert Gawliński, groups Yugoton and Women; and bass player Radek Zagajewski was replaced by Michał Grott.
-In November 2001 Edyta published a re-release of her first solo album "Love".
+In November 2001 Edyta published a re-release of her first solo album Love.
 The album was published in Universal's series "Invincible".
-Bartosiewicz was also asked to write a number of lyrics for Edyta Górniak’s album "The Pearl" (2002).
+Bartosiewicz was also asked to write a number of lyrics for Edyta Górniak’s album The Pearl (2002).
 The song "I don't ask for more" became a second single from that album.
 Edyta is also author of the lyrics for the title track, which was released as a fourth single.

 At the beginning of 2002 Edyta signed a contract with BMG Poland and on 4 March she started work on a new album.
 On 17 June the single "Innocence", that was supposed to promote the new album, was released.
 On 29 June the video clip for that song was broadcast.
 The new album was supposed to be released in August 2002; however, for unknown reasons, and despite the fact that the album was finished, the release-date was postponed multiple times.
 After a while Edyta and BMG Poland declared the contract null and void, and to date the album has not been released.

 In 2004, quite unexpectedly, Edyta performed in a duet with Krzysztof Krawczyk in a song "It's hard for... (us to be together)".
 That song became a second single from Krawczyk's album "That which is important in life" and achieved a great commercial success on the market, becoming the biggest hit of 2004.
 In August, Edyta appeared together with Krzysztof Krawczyk during the Sopot music festival.
 Moreover, Edyta performed during 2004 New Year's Eve concert organized by TVP (state-owned Polish Television).
 The year 2004 was extremely successful for Edyta Bartosiewicz.
 She managed a comeback in media and was on the covers of many popular magazines for a long time.

 After a 6-month break Edyta returned on 5 June 2005, performing on Cracowian Main Market Square during the Enchanted Song Festival.
-Edyta was among such stars as: Anna Maria Jopek, Sylwia Wiśniewska, Urszula, Andrzej Piaseczny, Grzegorz Turnau, Michał Wiśniewski, and Pawel Kukiz.
-She truly enchanted the crowd with her two hit-songs: “Jenny” and “The Last One”.
+Edyta was among such stars as: Anna Maria Jopek, Sylwia Wiśniewska, Urszula, Andrzej Piaseczny, Grzegorz Turnau, Michał Wiśniewski, and Paweł Kukiz.
+She truly enchanted the crowd with her two hit songs: “Jenny” and “The Last One”.

 In September 2005, Edyta performed during a special 10-year-anniversary concert for Myslovitz; during which she performed the song “I would like to die of love” together with Myslovitz’s frontman, Artur Rojek.